SisirBhandari/Exemplary-Code-Chunk/README.md

 `ggsave("Net Exports by Country and Year.png")` _**#save in the depository**_

 **To ues this code, make sure to replace `Safal` with the name of your dataset, and adjust the section headers and text as appropriate for your project.**

+To see the results, check the .jpeg file in this repository.